 Many women in the bigger cities walked the streets without burkas, wearing trendy clothing.
 The men dressed sharply and treated the women they came in contact with respectfully.

 Curious locals waved at us and started random conversations with us.
-Despite what people may think about it, we are not the kind of people that won’t tell people where we are from.
+Despite what people may think about it, we are not the kind of people who won’t tell people where we are from.

 When asked, we tell.
 I can’t tell you the amount of excitement that would come out of learning we were Americans and how much passion the local people put into telling us how great it was that we were there and how much they loved our country.

-** This is the tour we took ** Book your own adventure in Jordan: 8 Day Jordan Explorer
+This is the tour we took on our first visit: 8 Day Jordan Explorer

 Don’t Fall For Sensationalized Media Headlines